ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 local isSwitchOn = false
 ```

-- `isSwitchOn` is the name of the variable we'll use to keep track of the switch being on and off.
+- `isSwitchOn` is the name of the variable you will use to keep track of the switch being on and off.
 - `false` is a type of data called a **Boolean**.
 The starting state for the switch is false, because the light starts out off.

 ### Switch the Variable between True and False

-Next, we need to tell the script to switch `isSwitchOn` from `false` to `true`, when we turn on the light.
+Next, you need to tell the script to switch `isSwitchOn` from `false` to `true`, when you turn on the light.

 At the top of the `OnTriggerInteracted()` function, type: